5T33Z0/OC-Little-Translated/B_OC_Calculators/SIP_Flags_Explained.md

 ## About
 OSX 10.11 (El Capitan) introduced a new security feature called **System Integrity Protection** (or SIP) to improve system security.
 It's designed to protect the core operating system files and processes from unauthorized access and modification, even by users with administrative privileges.
 SIP currently provides 12 flags which can be set by calculating a bitmask which can be injected by Boot Managers such as Clover an OpenCore to control the level of SIP.
 Below you will find the flags and what they do.
 If you want to calculate your own csr-active-config value, [have a look here](https://github.com/5T33Z0/OC-Little-Translated/tree/main/B_OC_Calculators).

-## Flags
+## Available Flags
-Originally, the bitmask consisted 8 bits.
-Since macOS Sierra 4 more bits followed, so currbently the bitmask consist of 12 bits:
+Originally, the bitmask consisted of 8 bits.
+Since the release macOS 10.12, 4 more bits followed.
+Currently the CSR bitmask consist of 12 bits providing the following flags:

 Flag | Bit | macOS req.
 -----|-----|------------: